ejw773/bfi250-node-server/README.md

 ### 4. Setup a database and add environment variables

 You will need to set up a [MongoDB](https://www.mongodb.com/) database.
-You will also need to create a .env file in the root directory, with the following keys:
+You will also need to create a .env file in the root directory, with the keys MONGODB_URL and JWT_SECRET.

-MONGODB_URL
-JWT_SECRET

 After each key, add '=' (without quotes).
 After MONGODB_URL=, paste the URL to your MongoDB database.
 You'll also need to create your own random JWT_SECRET string for authentication; this will be used by [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken).